 SECU can provide reasonably-priced banking services for people in North Carolina.
 With a vast network of branches and a broad product offering, you should be able to get your needs met through SECU.
 Community involvement and free shred days are a nice perk, so you can feel good about working with a local institution.
 Interest on your checking account is another bonus, although it may not amount to much (especially if you keep most of your money in savings).

-SECU has a strong branch presence in North Carolina, but it could improve its online features (mobile check deposit and online account opening would be helpful).
-Tech-savvy customers and those who can’t get to branches easily may be frustrated with the experience, but the bank is supposedly working on adding features.
+SECU has a strong branch presence in North Carolina, but it could improve its online features (online account opening would be helpful).
+Tech-savvy customers and those who can’t get to branches easily may be frustrated with the experience.
 Also, SECU is missing one of the best features of most credit union memberships: access to a nationwide shared branching network.
 Not all credit unions participate, but it’s great when they do.